koor-tech/handbook-redux/docs/development/demo/impl-notes-take-1.md

 ---
-title: Demo system - manual implementation notes
+title: Demo system - Dave's manual implementation notes
 ---

-# Demo system - manual implementation notes
+# Demo system - Dave's manual implementation notes

 These notes capture Dave's attempt to set up a demo system for shoring Koor Rook Ceph in Kubernetes.
 The [overview](index) defines the target system.
 As with all plans, they go bad at the first sign of trouble.
 The discovery of what worked is documented here.